Infused Olive Oil

 Homemade Food Gifts

 These olive oils are simple to make and these cute hermetic glass jars are the perfect size for a homemade gift.
+I can only find these on Amazon.
+See my tips for shopping more sustainably on Amazon.

 I went easy with the decorations, wrapping twine around the necks of the bottle 8-10 times and tying a bow; and I let the ingredients speak for themselves.
 If you want to jazz up this gift, give it with a loaf of bread and a saucer to serve the oil.